Malegr0/naoStudienarbeit/README.md

 ### Prerequisites
 Pip is needed for the following installation.
-MariaDB must be installed on the same device on which the code is executed.
+MariaDB and their dependencies (libmariadb3 and libmariadb-dev) must be installed on the same device on which the code is executed.

 ### Installation
 1. Clone the repo